The Donation of Human Organs

 If valid consent were a necessary condition of ethically permissible organ retrieval from the living, then retrieval from incompetent donors would be wrong.
 However, it is not clear why consent should be a necessary condition in all cases rather than only in those cases where people are capable of giving it.

 Several arguments have been given for permitting retrieval from incompetent people.
 Utilitarian arguments appear to permit retrieval because the donor loses less than the recipient gains.
 On the face of it, however, that argument would support organ conscription from living competent people too.
-Some people have argued in specific cases that the person would have wanted to donate, thus using the idea of substituted judgement familiar in other cases of deciding for incompetent patients.
-However, substituted judgement is misapplied in cases where the person is not, and never has been, competent (Buchanan and Brock 1990).
+Some people have argued in specific cases that the person would have wanted to donate, thus using the idea of substituted judgment familiar in other cases of deciding for incompetent patients.
+However, substituted judgment is misapplied in cases where the person is not, and never has been, competent (Buchanan and Brock 1990).
 More plausibly, it may be thought that, at least in some cases, incompetent donors are not harmed by donating an organ.
-If a child’s donation would save the life of a sibling with organ failure, the donor may gain in the psychosocial and vicarious senses described above in the discussion of the ‘do no harm’ rule.
-Donors may be no worse off for donating, in which case organ retrieval would not infringe on the ‘do no harm’ rule (Wilkinson 2011).
+If a child’s donation would save the life of a sibling with organ failure, the donor may gain in the psychosocial and vicarious senses described above in the discussion of the “do no harm” rule.
+Donors may be no worse off for donating, in which case organ retrieval would not infringe the “do no harm” rule (T.M.
+Wilkinson 2011).

 Even if organ retrieval from an incompetent donor were ethically permissible in a given case, it may be that policy considerations, such as the risk of abuse, would justify an outright ban.
 Some writers, though, believe that legal safeguards would be enough to protect incompetent donors from abuse (Munson 2002).